Graph theory: Tabular: Graph data structures

 The tabular representation lends itself well to computational applications.
 There are different ways to store graphs in a computer system.
 The data structure used depends on both the graph structure and the algorithm used for manipulating the graph.
 Theoretically one can distinguish between list and matrix structures but in concrete applications the best structure is often a combination of both.
 List structures are often preferred for sparse graphs as they have smaller memory requirements.
 Matrix structures on the other hand provide faster access for some applications but can consume huge amounts of memory.
 Implementations of sparse matrix structures that are efficient on modern parallel computer architectures are an object of current investigation.

 List structures include the edge list, an array of pairs of vertices, and the adjacency list, which separately lists the neighbors of each vertex: Much like the edge list, each vertex has a list of which vertices it is adjacent to.

 Matrix structures include the incidence matrix, a matrix of 0's and 1's whose rows represent vertices and whose columns represent edges, and the adjacency matrix, in which both the rows and columns are indexed by vertices.
 In both cases a 1 indicates two adjacent objects and a 0 indicates two non-adjacent objects.
 The degree matrix indicates the degree of vertices.
 The Laplacian matrix is a modified form of the adjacency matrix that incorporates information about the degrees of the vertices, and is useful in some calculations such as Kirchhoff's theorem on the number of spanning trees of a graph.

 The distance matrix, like the adjacency matrix, has both its rows and columns indexed by vertices, but rather than containing a 0 or a 1 in each cell it contains the length of a shortest path between two vertices.

 Problems

 Enumeration

 There is a large literature on graphical enumeration: the problem of counting graphs meeting specified conditions.
 Some of this work is found in Harary and Palmer (1973).

 Subgraphs, induced subgraphs, and minors

 A common problem, called the subgraph isomorphism problem, is finding a fixed graph as a subgraph in a given graph.
 One reason to be interested in such a question is that many graph properties are hereditary for subgraphs, which means that a graph has the property if and only if all subgraphs have it too.

-Unfortunately, finding maximal subgraphs of a certain kind is often an NP-complete problem.
+Finding maximal subgraphs of a certain kind is often an NP-complete problem.
 For example: